DavidEMDias/dbt-btc-project/README.md

 | **Continuous Integration (GitHub Actions)** | Implemented CI/CD pipelines with automated testing, linting, and deployment using GitHub Actions to ensure stable, production-ready releases. |

-Next Steps: Continuous Loading with Snowpipe - as soon as there is a file uploaded to S3 Bucket -> s3 sends an event to SQS(aws simple queue service) -> Snowpipe will be listening to events on SQS -> as soon as there is a message in SQS snowpipe gets triggered and runs copy into command from stage to raw_table(variant data type).
+Next Steps: Continuous Loading with Snowpipe - as soon as there is a file uploaded to S3 Bucket -> s3 sends an event to SQS(aws simple queue service) -> Snowpipe will be listening to events on SQS -> as soon as there is a message in SQS snowpipe gets triggered and runs copy into command from stage to btc_raw_table (with a structure already defined).

 The upload of the file to the s3 bucket can also be automated - possible solution AWS Lambda to host and run python script.